rictic/glowtalk/Design.md

 You can re-render any snippet that didn't come out right (we push changes like that, that are short and that have a person waiting for them to the front of the work queue, so that you listen to the new version immediately).
 We also give you a button to cancel all of the pending work, in case you want to make a major change, like choose a different voice for a character.

+## Technical details

+We use sqlite to store data, and alembic for migrations, so any time you make a change to the models, be sure to also create a new alembic migration.

+We aim to make it as easy as possible to get started and use this project, so keeping the toolchain simple and stable is important.
+The main part of the code is written in Python 3.